matopher/blog/source/_notes/storybrand.md

 4. Challenge them to take a clear next step with your call to action.

 ## 5 Quick Marketing Wins

+So, how should you start applying these storytelling concepts to help customers and boost sales quickly?
+Here are a handful of practical recommendations.

 1. Create a one-liner for your business.
 2. Make a simple lead generation offer to collect emails.